midtown-ai/www/docs/glossary/i.md

  Overall, image segmentation is an essential step in many computer vision applications and is an active area of research in the field.

  Algorithms:

   * [AlexNet]
   * Faster [R-CNN]
   * Mask [R-CNN]
   * Panoptic FPN

  Models:

   * [Segment Anything Model]

  ![](img/i/image_segmentation_timeline.png ){: width="100%"}

  More at:

   * colab - [https://colab.research.google.com/github/ultralytics/ultralytics/blob/main/examples/tutorial.ipynb](https://colab.research.google.com/github/ultralytics/ultralytics/blob/main/examples/tutorial.ipynb)

  See also [I], [Object Detection]

-## Image-aware Decoder Enhanced a la Flamingo with Interleaved Cross-attentionS Model
+## Image-aware Decoder Enhanced a la Flamingo with Interleaved Cross-attentionS (IDEFICS) Model
-## IDEFICS Model

  IDEFICS is based on [Flamingo], a state-of-the-art visual language model initially developed by [DeepMind], which has not been released publicly.
 Similarly to GPT-4, the model accepts arbitrary sequences of image and text inputs and produces text outputs.
 IDEFICS is built solely on publicly available data and models ([LLaMA] v1 and OpenCLIP) and comes in two variants—the base version and the instructed version.
 Each variant is available at the 9 billion and 80 billion parameter sizes.